DESTiNYRo/cisc4900_project/README.md

     - Spending some time thinking about what I want to do with my data science project/whihc direction to do

 ### Week 3
+A bit behind
+- [ ] **Deployed data visualzaion**
+    - Currently working on this

+- [ ] **Niche Data Science Project**
+    - Spending some time thinking about what I want to do with my data science project/whihc direction to do

 In progress...
 - Completed CTP assignemnts, still finalizing what I want to do